PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-07 18:05:39
+Last updated: 2024-04-07 18:07:30
-Random Quote: It's nice that they found each other.
-Sometimes you fall for someone you'd never expect, but that doesn't make it wrong.
-Doesn't everyone deserve to be happy? - Barney Stinson
+Random Quote: Neither one of us are gonna say, "Hey, how's it going?" or "Good to see you!"
+Because it really will be good to see you. - Barney Stinson